Please click on the logo to go to the website for more information.

 This message came from the parents of a bilingual seven year old girl with listening and concentration difficulties.
 She tended to daydream in class.

-"G. really enjoyed her last CD (her fourth) and we see a hugh improvement in her concentration.
+"G. really enjoyed her last CD (her fourth) and we see a huge improvement in her concentration.
 We've got to the stage that we worry about her spending too much time reading books!
 Taking into consideration your observations, we have decided to stop the music therapy with G's disappointment.
 We are very pleased with the progress she has made so far.
 We learned a lot about her needs and now we can support her learning with your valuable tips.

 Thank you for your support in the process in the last months.
 We appreciate it and we see a bright future for our daughter."